Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

 We discuss our treatment of the $\Delta$-saturated N$^{3}$LO term proportional to $\tau_{i,z}$ in the next section.

-Finally, we employ the phenomenologically determined Sachs form factors instead of EM currents arising from the chiral expansion of these form factors which is only slowly converging.
-As a consequence of this, there is no EM current contribution at N$^2$LO in the Bochum PC.
+Finally, we employ the commonly utilized phenomenological Sachs form factors instead of EM currents arising from the chiral expansion of these form factors which is only slowly converging \cite{phillips2016electromagnetic,schiavilla:2019,krebs:2020}.
+As a consequence, there is no EM current contribution at N$^2$LO in the Bochum PC.

 {\it Two nucleon, pion-nucleon, and electromagnetic LECs--- } At N$^{3}$LO in both the Bochum and Pisa PCs, there appear three types of low-energy constants (LECs).
 First, there are NN contact LECs which already appear in the NLO nuclear interaction ($C_{2}$, $C_{4}$, $C_{5}$, and $C_{7}$).
 These LECs are associated with the particular parameterization of the nuclear interaction used in Ref.~\cite{pastore:2008} which includes both local and nonlocal operators in momentum space.
 Here, instead, the Hamiltonian employed for the imaginary time propagation includes a different set of purely local operators expressed in configuration space~\cite{gezerlis:2014}, described by a different set of NN contact LECs.
-We can employ the Fierz rearrangement freedom~\cite{Huth:2017wzw} in order to relate the LECs appearing in the EM currents ($C_i$) to our interaction LECs ($C'_i$):
+We can employ the Fierz rearrangement freedom~\cite{Huth:2017wzw} in order to relate the LECs appearing in the EM currents ($C_i$ \footnote{See \cite{Gnech:2022vwr} for clarification on the LEC naming conventions utilized in Refs.~\cite{pastore:2008,schiavilla:2019,piarulli:2013}}) to our interaction LECs ($C'_i$):